 In such a case, you can consider buying only when the company has strong fundamentals, growth in earnings, popular branded products or services and good financial health.

 Rating by credit rating agencies

 Companies issue bonds to fund their business.
-In order to assess the creditworthiness of these companies, credit rating agencies from time to time publish their rating.
+In order to assess the creditworthiness of these companies, credit rating agencies from time to time publish their ratings.

 Please note, it’s not only relevant for those who have purchased bonds.
 As it’s the overall creditworthiness of the company, equity holders are also interested to act according to the rating.